 - Conserve energy.
 One of the biggest causes of pollution is coal burning.
 Coal is still one of the main sources of fossil fuel use in the US and around the world.

-- Turn off lights, computers, televisions, video games, and other electrical equipment when you’re not using them
+- Turn off lights, computers, televisions, video games, and other electrical equipment when they are not in use.

 - Reduce your consumption.
-The less you buy, the less natural resources are used to produce what you buy.
+The less you consume, the less natural resources are needed.

 Action 3: Earth Angel